Customer Experience

 The focus on speed is why Amazon brings you to a faceted search as soon as you’ve identified a broad product category.
 Amazon requires defined metadata when a product is added to their database.
 It makes sense because you don’t want to look through thousands of espresso machines.
 Similarly, Heretto guides content identification by providing both pre-configured metadata and custom metadata that you can define.
 Your faceted search in Heretto is a tool designed to make your content much more searchable, findable, and easily available for reuse, updates, edits, and more.

-Good Structure Simplifies Search
+How Good Structure Creates a Better Search Experience

 Faceted search is a key capability that makes structured content such an advanced way to work.
 Compared to dealing with unstructured content like MS Word Docs, faceted search in structured content is much preferred to the nightmarish thought of using a text search tool to sift through hundreds of Word Docs.